SuperOfficeDocs/superoffice-docs/docs/en/sale/saint/howto/sql/search-saint-values-sql.md

 ---
 title: Search values
-uid: api_search_saint_values
+uid: saint-sql-search-values
-description: How to search on SAINT values
+description: How to search on SAINT values in raw SQL.
 author: Bergfrid Skaara Dias
-so.date: 11.05.2021
+so.date: 06.09.2023
-keywords: sale, SAINT, API, counterValue, totalReg, totalRegInPeriod, notCompleted, notCompletedInPeriod so.topic: howto
+keywords: sale, SAINT, API, SQL, counterValue, totalReg, totalRegInPeriod, notCompleted, notCompletedInPeriod so.topic: howto
 # so.envir:
 # so.client: